zrmaker/inertial_sense_ros/README.md

        - 7 = airborne 2G
        - 8 = airborne 4G
        - 9 = wrist

+**RTK Configuration**
+* `~RTK_base` (bool, default: false)
+    - Configures the uINS as an RTK base station - This will cause the uINS to publish RTK corrections on the `RTK` topic for an RTK rover on the same ROS network.
+* `~RTK_rover` (bool, default: true)
+    - Configures the uINS as an RTK rover - This will cause the ROS node to subscribe to and use RTK corrections on the `RKT` topic.

 **ASCII Output Configuration**
 * `~ser1_baud_rate` (int, default: 115200)